-- The program evaluated has never been operational - A key point with this evaluation is that the program evaluated never has been operational and this is according to the program administrators due to lack of student interest.
-The panel recommends the staff to revise the way in which public information about the program is available to prospective students. - The broadness of the programme - The program strategy aim to give the students an excellent knowledge of the different areas in special needs education (e.g: hearing loss, Down syndrome, ADHD, etc.) The panel found the program to be too broad to be able to meet all the advertised learning goals/strategy.
-The panel advises to the staff to explore the possibility for increase type of courses that aim to give a more in depth knowledge. - The panel advises an improvement and clarification of the programme admission criteria - To secure a high quality education and meet the programmes aims stated in the programme strategy, there is an significant need to increase and strengthen the research capacity and the amount of academics publishing in top-tier publications
+- The broadness of the programme - The program strategy aim to give the students an excellent knowledge of the different areas in special needs education (e.g: hearing loss, Down syndrome, ADHD, etc.) The panel found the program to be too broad to be able to meet all the advertised learning goals/strategy.
+The panel advises to the staff to explore the possibility for increase type of courses that aim to give a more in depth knowledge. - The need to improve admission criteria and transparency - An vital need to constantly improve and develop the digital competence of the teachers - A need to increase and strengthen the research capacity and the amount of academics publishing in top-tier publications

-The panel thank the departmental team for their openness in discussions and very helpful attitude
+The panel thank the departmental team for their openness in discussions and very helpful attitude.